 For Judging and Scoring In Hand Trail Classes, please refer to the Performance rules for Miniature Horse In Hand Trail Judging and Scoring Trail classes section.
+Qualifying scores to determine merit ribbons for each preliminary class will be determined by the judge and show management the day of the show.
 This class will be judged on performance of the horse with emphasis on manners, response to the handler, movement, willingness and general attitude throughout course.
 Credit will be given to horses negotiating the obstacle with correctness, and style.
 Horses should receive credit for showing attentiveness to the obstacles, capability of picking their own way through the course when obstacles warrant, and willingly responding to the handler's cues on more difficult obstacles.

-Acceptable handler's cues include: voice or mouth commands, soft shaking of lead rope, twirling end of lead rope, and body language.
+Acceptable handler's cues include voice or mouth commands, soft shaking of lead rope, twirling end of lead rope, and body language.
 Baiting to encourage an animal to perform one of the obstacles is not allowed.
 Any baiting is a disqualification.

-Handlers will be penalized for physically touching or pushing a horse in any direction, stepping on or in an obstacle with the horse.
-Exception; walk into square, walk/trot over poles, or by direction of judge.
+Handlers will be penalized for physically touching or pushing a horse in any direction, stepping on or in an pushing a horse in any direction, stepping on or in an obstacle with the horse.
+Exception: walk into square, walk/trot over poles, or by direction of judge.

-Patterns must be posted at least one hour prior to the start of the class.
+Preliminary class patterns must be posted at least one hour prior to the start of the class.